memosser/pr-merge/README.md

 # pr-merge
-testing a repo where PRs are merged only
+testing a repo where PRs are merged only.
+Cool beans